 Establish Daily Self-Care Rituals

-Daily self-care rituals are targeted self-care activities that support one or more of the 8 Dimensions of Self-Care.
+Daily self-care rituals are targeted acts of self-care that support one or more of the 8 Dimensions of Self-Care.
 Over time, your daily habits can render big results, so it’s important that they’re moving you in the direction you want to go.
 (After all, 14 jelly donuts a day also renders big results.)
 If you’re just getting started with self-care, or feel overwhelmed by the idea of changing your habits, start small and focus on tiny acts of self-care.
+A solid self-care plan can help you absolutely crush your goals.

 Rate Your 8